 UPI - UPI App Transaction Limit

-Some UPI apps like SBI Pay, WhatsApp Money only allow 20 transactions per day which are also enough for regular use in the everyday life of the users.
+Some UPI apps like SBI Pay and WhatsApp Money only allow 20 transactions per day which are also enough for regular use in the everyday life of the users.

 UPI - Upcoming Features